mikewesthad/phaser-3-tilemap-blog-posts/posts/post-2/README.md

 1. Painting colliding tiles
 2. Adding spikes with proper hitboxes and logic

 First up, painting tiles.
-This is similar to previous code, but with the added wrinkle is that we want the tiles that we add to be colliding, so that the player can land on them. `putTileAtWorldXY` will return the [`Tile`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tile) object that we just manipulated. `Tile` objects are pretty simple.
+This is similar to previous code, but with the added wrinkle that we want the tiles that we add to be colliding, so that the player can land on them. `putTileAtWorldXY` will return the [`Tile`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tile) object that we is being manipulated. `Tile` objects are pretty simple.
 They hold the index and position of the tile that they render, along with some physics information.
 We can use `tile.setCollision` to enable collisions:

 ```js